stephaneVercouillieBMID/slate/source/v2/draft.html.md

 **postal_code** | If requested | As member of address JSON object.
 **country** | If requested | As member of address JSON object. itsme® does not possess this information for every account.

-###  List of values returned if requested in the 'claims' parameter
+###  List of possible values returned by the 'claims' parameter

 <a name id="SecurityDataElements"></a>